asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 11. Magnetic field radiate form shield on window when petal of the directional diagram looking at the side of the house.
 12. Mind machine/rTMS for offense from PC central processor by manipulation of power signal parameters.

-We must use ferrit filter for sound and other type of signal wire, but this very situationally - some devices already have filters on input or output.
+We/you must use ferrit filter for sound and other type of signal wire, but this very situationally - some devices already have filters on input or output.

+And we/you can use aluminium foil glued and crushed like mylar blanked to internal side of PC box.

 Related science work: https://www.academia.edu/37849621/ELF_SIGNALS_FROM_THE_POWER_GRID_Possible_Use_for_Detecting_Natural_Phenomena